 Training Locations and Information:

-Our half-day trainings will be held in the morning, typically beginning at 8:00-8:30 a.m.
+Our half-day trainings are held in the morning, typically beginning at 8:00-8:30 a.m.
 Trainings usually consist of a classroom session providing an overview of Florida Scrub-Jay biology and behavior followed by a field session in which participants practice the Jay Watch survey protocol with wild Florida Scrub-Jays onsite.
-The following trainings are currently scheduled:
+The 2018 training schedule will be posted here in March 2018.
+Trainings are projected to be scheduled at these locations: